a-rahimi/infixlang/README.md

   This evaluates to 8, as you'd expect.

 * Support for closures and functions.
 Actually, there aren't any closures or functions.
-Instead, I decided to experiment with "contexts", a mix of a monad and an environment.
+Instead, I decided to experiment with "contexts", a mix of a monad and an environment to propagate static single assignment expressions.
 They work like this:

     ```
-      c ~ (b = a + 2,  2*b)
+      c ~ (b=a+2,  2*b)
-      d = (a=2 c)
+      d = (a=2, c)
     ```

     The ~ notation assigns the parse tree of the rhs to the lhs.
 The rhs gets parsed, but not evaluated.
 Then wherever the lhs appears, the parse tree is evaluated in that context.
 Scoping is dynamic.